- Price: $3,295 for a queen before discounts

 Testers also noted how easy it felt to move on the DreamCloud Memory Foam mattress.
 “Rolling to my side, pushing up to sit, sitting at the edge of the bed, and standing from the edge were all easier than some softer foams,” said a tester.
 Although this mattress offers better functional support and less effort to change positions, it has a short 11-inch profile and lacks bouncy coils to add momentum to movement.
 So if you have lower body weakness, you may want to pair this mattress with a higher bed frame to make standing from the edge easier.

-Finally, the DreamCloud Memory Foam mattress is affordable.
+Finally, the DreamCloud Memory Foam mattress is an affordable mattress option.
 With frequent promotions, you can get a queen-size mattress for around $800.
 Your purchase comes with a one-year trial period and a limited lifetime warranty.
 But like many bed-in-a-box companies, DreamCloud doesn’t offer white-glove delivery with this mattress.
 You’ll need to arrange help on your own.

 Who may love it